ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

     ```

 1. Validate the Config Controller deployment.
 You should see a synchronized `root-sync` to your `...gcp-tier1-configsync/deploy/<env>@main` repo containing no resource.
-Perform this [procedure](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#4-validate-the-landing-zone-deployment) as described
+Perform step 4 from this [procedure](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#4-validate-the-landing-zone-deployment).

 ## 3. Build the Landing Zone Packages